dangphu2412/Sms-BE/src/packages/swagger/README.md

     .build()
 ```
 ## Swagger core:
-- First we should initilize swagger builder with prefix config:
+- First we should initialize swagger builder with prefix config:
 ```
 const options = {
     openapi: '3.0.1',